 ---|---|

-Bass | Bass bite is picking up and fish are in pre-spawn.
-Several days in a row of warm weather will cause the bass to get active around the shallow sloughs that are off the channel and somewhat protected.
+Bass | Bass bite is picking up and fish are spawning.
 Texas-rigged soft plastics, jig-n-pig combos, rattletraps, chatterbaits, and spinnerbaits are all good bait choices during any warming trend.
-Darker colors are typically the best option for the slower presentations.
-If not too muddy, the lower end of the Buttahatchie offers some decent fishing for spotted bass.
+If it is not too muddy, the lower end of the Buttahatchie offers some decent fishing spot.
 Crankbaits, shakeyheads, small jigs, and spinnerbaits are good options there. |

 Catfish | For catfish, target the mouths of the old river runs with trot lines and tight line rod-n-reel set ups.
 Fish will also be holding at the edge of any current along the navigation channel.
 The submerged logs along the deep side of the old river run between the marina and the East Bank boat ramp is a good place for tight lining as well.
 Cut/whole shad is typically the best bait choice. |